Photo: Glenda Taylor for Bob Vila

-A dust blower removes accumulated dust from the surface of material so it doesn’t build up around the blade and block the view of the cutline.
-Some models also feature dust collection, typically in the form of a port on the cutting table underside that attaches to a standard wet/dry shop-type vacuum.
+A dust blower removes accumulated dust from the surface of the material so that it doesn’t build up around the blade and block the view of the cutline.
+Some models also feature dust collection, typically in the form of a port on the underside of the cutting table that attaches to a standard wet/dry shop-type vacuum.

-Starting the shop vac before making cuts will suck up the dust as you go.
-A dust collection port helps keep dust out of the air in the workshop (and, more importantly, off of a drying finish).
+Starting the shop vac before making cuts will suck up the dust as it goes.
+A dust-collection port helps keep dust out of the air in the workshop (and, more importantly, off of a drying finish).

 There can be more to a scroll saw than just its design and capacity.
-The following are some additional features that might make working with a particular saw a bit more convenient or accurate.
+The following features might make working with a particular saw a bit more convenient or precise.

 - Variable speed: A scroll saw is rated by the maximum number of up-and-down blade strokes the tool can complete in a single minute.
-That can range from a low of 400 strokes per minute (spm) to as high as 1,800 spm.
-Softwoods such as cedar can be easily cut at 400 spm, while hardwoods, such as walnut, are easier to cut at higher speeds.
-Scroll saws with variable speed adjustments offer the best of both worlds.
+That can range from a low of 400 SPM to a high of 1,800 SPM.
+Softwoods such as cedar can be easily cut at 400 SPM, while hardwoods such as walnut are easier to cut at higher speeds.
+Scroll saws with variable-speed adjustments offer the best of both worlds.

-- Work light: When looking at scroll saws, you may notice a small tube that snakes around to the edge of the blade.
-That’s an LED light designed to illuminate the exact spot on the material to be cut.
-Bright lighting is helpful to make the most accurate cuts.
+- Work light: When looking at scroll saws, users may notice a small tube that snakes around to the edge of the blade.
+That is an LED light designed to illuminate the exact spot on the material to be cut.
+Bright lighting helps make the most accurate cuts.
 Most scroll saws now offer flexible tube task lighting.